DHTMLX/gantt-docs/data/desktop/resource_management.md

 - **duration** - (*number*) the duration of the assignment
 - **mode** - (*string*) the calculation mode of the time of the resource assignment: "default"|"fixedDates"|"fixedDuration"

-The *start and the end dates* of the resource assignment will be reflected in the resource histogram and diagram.
+The *start and end dates* of the resource assignment will be reflected in the resource histogram and diagram.

 The optional *id* property of the assignment can be added to the resource assignment object: